lcd11001/react-testing/readme.md

     - write end-to-end visual tests,
     - and develop comprehensive test strategies.

-- You will also learn how to use testing tools such as Happo.io, Cypress, and Jest
+- You will also learn how to use testing tools such as Happo.io, Cypress, and Jest.

 [1]: https://www.youtube.com/watch?v=8vfQ6SWBZ-U